By Patty Bates-Ballard

 JA: Just the opposite of what is needed.
 Water is in such high demand that during election season, politicians make a practice of sending their agents to communities in desperate need of water.
 These agents promise the people that the party has a new plan to bring water to their community if they will just vote for the party candidates.
 Having learned from previous unmet promises, people grumble and complain that this is just another false promise.

-So the agents now have begun making pretence of bringing a public water tap to the locality.
+So the agents now have begun making pretense of bringing a public water tap to the locality.
 Usually on the eve of the elections, workers bring shovels to dig holes for water pipes.
 Seeing what looks like tangible progress, the people get their hopes up that the promise of clean water is near.
 But immediately after the elections, the unfinished project is abandoned.
 This type of water corruption has tricked many people into joining political parties.

 PB: So corruption of water is pervasive, it seems.